-If you are under guardianship, you can find out whether or not you have the right to vote from your Determination and Order form.
-Ask your guardian for a copy.
+If you are under quardianship, you can find out whether or not you have the right to vote from your Determination and Order form.
+You may ask your guardian or the Office of the Register in Probate (Probate Court) for a copy.
+Each copy costs approximately \$2.

-You can also ask your attorney, or another person who has a signed release from you, or your guardian to request a copy of the Determination and Order form from the Office of the Register in Probate (Probate Court).
-Each copy costs about \$2.
+You can also ask your attorney, or another person who has a signed release from you or your guardian, to request a copy of the Determination and Order form.